Report: Complaints about broadband, landline, mobile and pay-TV services

 Overall trends

-• TalkTalk and Sky were the least complained about pay-TV providers this quarter, receiving the fewest complaints per 100,000 subscribers.
+• Sky and TalkTalk were the least complained about pay-TV providers.

 See below for information about the comparability of certain providers’ number of complaints.
-Background and methodology document (PDF, 225.1 KB) goes into more detail.
+Our background and methodology document goes into more detail.

 The chart below shows the relative volume of complaints we have received for broadband, landline, pay-monthly mobile and pay-TV services.
 You can use the slider to filter by year.

-Taking a year-on-year comparison, the relative volume of complaints for fixed broadband, fixed landline, mobile pay-monthly and pay-TV have all increased.
+Taking a year-on-year comparison, the relative volume of complaints about fixed broadband, landline, and pay-TV decreased and complaints about pay-monthly mobile stayed the same.

 League tables & key complaints